brouberol/blog/content/cant-enough-be-enough.md

 In this article, I will explain the impact this had on me, both financially and psychologically, as transparently that I can.
 The intention is to examine how such an event can change one's life, positively and not, and give you some return of experience on the choices that I made.

 {{ note("This is a weird and personal article.
-It is about the stock market, how stock options work, psycological paralysis, burn-out and life choices.
+It is about the stock market, how stock options work, psychological paralysis, burn-out and life choices.
 I hope some of it can be useful to you, but really, this is also something I needed to write for my own catharsis.") }}

 ### How it started